adlnet/xAPI-Spec/xAPI.md

 * The revision property SHOULD be used to track fixes of minor issues (like a spelling error).
 * The revision property SHOULD NOT be used if there is a major change in learning objectives, pedagogy, or assets of an activity.
 (Use a new activity ID instead).
-* The revision property MUST NOT be used if the statement's object is a Person.
+* The revision property MUST NOT be used if the statement's object is an Agent or Group.
-* The platform property MUST NOT be used if the statement's object is a Person.
+* The platform property MUST NOT be used if the statement's object is an Agent or Group.
 * The language property MUST NOT be used if not applicable or unknown.

 <a name="Registration"/>